-Effectiveness is based on allowance rate, which is the number of patent applications that are allowed to issue into patents.
-So, if a firm filed 100 patent applications and 90 of those applications were allowed, the firm has an allowance rate of 90%.
+Effectiveness is based on allowance rate, which is the number of patent applications that the USPTO allowed to issue into patents.
+So, if a firm filed 100 patent applications and the USPTO allows 90 of those applications, the firm has an allowance rate of 90%.
 According to the USPTO, the national average allowance rate since is 2016 is 67.9%.
 In other words, more than 30% of all US patent applications on average were abandoned since 2016.
 We previously reported that our allowance rate since 2015 was 90.3%.
 We are very proud of that statistic, but how does Smith & Hopen compare to the “best” law firms in the country?
 As it turns out, none of the top 5 firms had a 90% allowance rate, which you can see in the graph below produced by LexisNexis.

 I opted to redact the names of the firms to avoid any hard feelings.
 Also, we acknowledge that these massive patent firms churned out a great number of applications since 2015, but the data is based on percentages to avoid volume bias.

 Let’s look at efficiency.
-Efficiency can be determined in several ways using the PatentAdvisor system.
+You can determine efficiency in several ways using the PatentAdvisor system.
 You can look at the average time to allowance, the average number of office actions (i.e. rejections), and/or Lexis Nexis’s proprietary PatentAdvisor Efficiency Score.
 The first two parameters are self-explanatory.
-The proprietary PatentAdvisor Efficiency Score is described as a metric to level the playing field by looking at the difficulty levels of the patent examiners.
-I can’t speak to how the score is calculated, but it does provide us with another comparative metric.
+PatentAdvisor describes its Efficiency Score as a metric to level the playing field by looking at the difficulty levels of the patent examiners.
+I can’t speak to how PatentAdvisor calculates the score, but the score provides us with another comparative metric.
 Again, we compared Smith & Hopen to the top 5 US patent firms according to US News.
 As you can see below, Smith & Hopen outperformed these top 5 firms in every metric.